forrestdavis/ExperimentNorming/README.md

 # ExperimentNorming
 Project for norming experimental stimuli relative to RNN models.
-Specifically, outputting surprisal metrics, frequency info, and checking if experimental vocabulary are contained in the models.
+Specifically, outputting surprisal metrics, frequency info, computing similarity metrics, and checking if experimental vocabulary are contained in the models.

 ### Dependencies